Sangeet Paul Choudary: Ideas and theories

 Choudary is best known for his work on the transition of business models from pipelines to platforms.
 He first proposed this idea in a 2013 article for Wired magazine.
 The idea, gained widespread adoption after his 2016 article on this topic was selected by Harvard Business Review among its top 10 ideas of the year.
 Choudary is also credited with proposing the idea of the core interaction as the central focus of value creation on platform business models, presented in his books Platform Scale and Platform Revolution.
 Choudary's work on the transformation of incumbent businesses to platform business models has been widely quoted in media.
 His recent work explains the importance of platform economics in manufacturing, heavy industry, healthcare, and financial services.
 Choudary credits game design theory as one of the inspirations for his work on platform design.

+Choudary's work with the International Labor Organization and the World Intellectual Property Organization also highlights the conflicts between platforms and their ecosystem participants.
+In a 2023 Financial Times feature profiling his ideas, Choudary stresses on the ideas of 'control points' to manage platform relationships with the ecosystem.

 For his work on platform economics, Choudary has been hailed as a 'global thought leader on the platform business model' by Forbes, a 'top global thinker' by the Huffington Post and a 'leading expert on the so-called platform economy' by the United Nations' WIPO.
 Choudary has also been featured twice in the Thinkers50 lists for his ideas and theories and has been featured on the Gen T List by Tatler, a British high-society and fashion magazine, for his work on "preparing global industries for an uncertain future".